tonib/kaichronicles/doc/README-objects.md

 * **"class" property**: It says what is the effect of the object:
     * "endurance": The endurance will be increased
     * "combatSkill": The combat skill will be increased
     * "special": Objects with complex behavior.
-They are implemented on SpecialObjectsUse class, at specialSectionsMechanics.ts
+They are implemented on SpecialObjectsUse class, at specialObjectsUse.ts
 * **"increment" property**: Amount to increment

 ### "incompatibleWith" property